beer-psi/astrodx-guide/README.md

+> [!NOTE]
+> AstroDX now has an [official wiki](https://wiki.astrodx.com/en).
+You should reference that instead.
+> This document will be preserved indefinitely for historical interests, and TestFlight group updates
+> should still work as long as Apple doesn't update the website.

 ## Table of Contents

-Join the [AstroDX discord](https://discord.gg/6fpETgpvjZ) and ask in #general or the help forum if your question isn't listed.
+Join the [AstroDX Discord](https://discord.gg/6fpETgpvjZ) and ask in #general or the help forum if your question isn't listed.

 - [Installation](#installation)